regina-normal/regina/preconfig/xcode/README.txt

 - sandbox.xcconfig, to be used when building a sandboxed release for distribution through the App Store.

-In addition, you can customise tools.xcconfig if you need to specify custom locations for helper tools and libraries (e.g., the location of doxygen).
+In addition, you can customise common.xcconfig if you need to specify custom locations for helper tools and libraries (e.g., the location of doxygen).

  -- Ben Burton <bab@debian.org>, Fri, 12 Jun 2026 16:51:17 +1000